aws-samples/amazon-kinesis-data-analytics-blueprints/datagen/orders-datagen/README.md

 );
 ```

+### Create streaming table into which data will be written

-- Let's now create a table against our source MSK cluster that we'll write to from the datagen source.
+Let's now create a table against our source MSK cluster that we'll write to from the datagen source.
 Run the following query in a notebook cell:

 ```SQL
 %flink.ssql